JankMajesty/VDT_CBtest/README.md

 ## About This Project

 This digital collection was created as part of a Digital Libraries class project, working with historical newspaper materials from the Briscoe American History Center at the University of Texas at Austin.
+Link to GitHub pages site can be found [here](https://vdt-utischool.github.io/vdt_cb/).

 For information about the CollectionBuilder template used to create this site, visit the [CollectionBuilder Docs](https://collectionbuilder.github.io/cb-docs/).